vega/altair/doc/user_guide/marks/geoshape.rst

 Caveats:

 - For the type ``quantize`` and ``quantile`` scales we observe that the default number of classes is 5.
-You can change the number of classes using a `SchemeParams()` object.
+You can change the number of classes using a ``SchemeParams()`` object.
 In the above specification we can change ``scheme='turbo'`` into ``scheme=alt.SchemeParams('turbo', count=2)`` to manually specify usage of 2 classes for the scheme within the scale.
 - To define custom colors for each class, one should specify the ``domain`` and ``range``.
 Where the ``range`` contains ``+1`` values than the classes specified in the ``domain``.
 For example: ``alt.Scale(type='threshold', domain=[0.05, 0.20], range=['blue','white','red'])``. ``blue`` is the class for all values below ``0.05``, ``white`` for all values between ``0.05`` and ``0.20`` and ``red`` for all values above ``0.20``.
-- The natural breaks method will determine the optimal class breaks given the required number of classes.
-But how many classes should one pick?
+- The natural breaks method will determine the optimal class breaks given the required number of classes, but how many classes should you pick?
 One can investigate usage of goodness of variance fit (GVF), aka Jenks optimization method, to determine this.

 Repeat a Map